 WATCH NOW (and check out the Resources and Episode Highlights below):

 - Stacey's father worked as a geologist before becoming a salesperson.
 She grew up watching her father go through traditional sales training – with sales tapes and messages, but she knew there had to be a better way.

 - The Go for Yes program is a groundbreaking training program in social media marketing.
 There is a direct link between social media and sales.
-And as long as we allow organic growth to occur, the one leads to the other.
+And a

 - She explains the important process of getting to know, like, and finally the point at which trust is developed, as in any friendship, the kind of trust that develops because we like each other.
 After that, we can start offering suggestions, and people will take them seriously.
 They fail to perceive it as spam.
 They fail to see it as a push.
 They don't flee through running.
 And if we give them the freedom to respond positively, they will.

 [9:08] Discovering Your Innate Personal Power

 - Most of us are unaware of our ability to build relationships.
 This is because some of the methods and strategies we are taught don't fit with our fundamental beliefs and character.
 The key to relationship building is to find a way to change our approach to fit our core values and personality traits.

 - Finding out what our core values are is the first step in anything.
 What guiding concepts do we base our daily decisions on?
 What do we believe in?
 What three things would you live your life by, if you could only have three?
 We ponder these questions and construct a list of them and prioritize that list.